AndrewBogdan/lenslet-fab/README.md

 1. Plotting
    - Automatically adjust marker size based on number of elements (or maybe the minimum distance between them?)
-   - Ask Shawn if the rotated toolpath is correct
    - Show points that it can and can't lase when it errors.
 2. Harness
     - Make sure we don't lase the same spot twice (a check routine)